Julian Golding: Biography

 Golding's last major competition was in 2003, where he represented Great Britain at the Paris World Championships.
 Three years later, he was forced to retire prematurely due to persistent injuries.

-Personal life

-On 18 July 2012, Golding graduated from Middlesex University with First Class Honours for Sports and Exercise Science with Teaching & Coaching.
 Julian is now a qualified P.E teacher working at St Mary Magdalene's Secondary Phase.

 Personal bests

 His time of 20.18 seconds (−0.2) ranks him sixth on the 200 metres All-Time UK rankings, with only John Regis, Christian Malcolm, Linford Christie, Darren Campbell and Adam Gemili ahead of him.